-Through mentoring sessions, it was observed that some students had fear of handling technology.
-This technophobia was addressed by exposing them to the course in technology - Tech Fluent Teachers.
-This transformed students into ICT enabled teachers.
+Mentoring sessions revealed that some students were afraid of using technology.
+By exposing them to the technology course Tech Fluent Teachers, this technophobia was addressed.
+Students became ICT-enabled teachers as a result.
 It was also observed that the students had the fear of facing students as a trainee teacher.
-Thus, to boost their confidence the institution had organised a Teaching Skills Programme.
-This programme made them confident which was seen through their performance during internship programmes.
+As a result, the institution had organized a Teaching Skills Program to boost their confidence.
+They performed well in internship programs due to the confidence they gained from this program.

-The entry point questionnaire reflected lack of awareness among students with respect to inclusion, environment sustainability and gender equality and apathy towards social responsibility.
-These issues were addressed through curricular, co-curricular and extracurricular activities.
+Students' apathy toward social responsibility and a lack of awareness regarding inclusion, environmental sustainability, and gender equality were reflected in the entry point questionnaire.
+Activities, both curricular and extracurricular, were used to address these issues.
 Students' responses at the exit point questionnaire provide evidence of the positive outcomes in this direction.